 Material Options: Epoxy

 The plastics industry has for years utilized the versatility of epoxies in multiple ways.
 One application involves combining epoxies with glass fibers which results in the formation of high-strength composites or reinforced plastics.
-Epoxy based products maintain their shape and structural integrity when exposed to challenging environments.
-These materials not only offer a increased strength but also have exceptional electrical, heat and chemical properties.
+Epoxy and glass fiber based products maintain their shape and structural integrity when exposed to challenging environments.
+Another application for the use of epoxy molding is for products exposed to electrical, heat and chemicals.

 • Encapsulation and casting of semiconductors